Back to Health News & Stories

 Quickly treating your bites and stings may minimize your reaction and irritation.
 Stock your medicine cabinet with an antihistamine like Benadryl, topical hydrocortisone cream for relief from itching, and a topical antibiotic ointment to help prevent infection.

 A Virtua Primary Care clinician can treat your bug bites – and much more.
-You can also get care on the spot from anywhere in New Jersey with an Urgent Care Telehealth visit – or walk-in care at one of Virtua's convenient urgent care centers throughout South Jersey.
+You can also get care from anywhere in New Jersey with an Urgent Care Telehealth visit – or walk-in care at one of Virtua's convenient urgent care centers throughout South Jersey.

 When you need emergency care, don't delay.
 Virtua's emergency rooms are open 24/7 and employ rigorous safety and cleaning protocols to ensure your safety.